ykerus/todo-popups/README.md

 ```

 So, open a terminal, enter `python3`, copy-paste this piece of code and write a thesis!
+Sometimes copy-pasting fails, then it's easier to just put this in a `.py` file and run it by `python3 [filename].py`.